jkroepke/setup-stackit-cli/README.md

   id: install
 ```

-The cached vals binary path is prepended to the PATH environment variable as
+The cached binary path is prepended to the PATH environment variable as
-well as stored in the vals-path output variable.
+well as stored in the path output variable.
 Refer to the action metadata
 file for details about all the inputs
 [here](https://github.com/jkroepke/setup-stackit-cli/blob/main/action.yml).